Skip Navigation

 Policy Drafting

-Brigid has drafted policies and procedures for addressing sexual and gender-based harassment that comply with the 2020 Title IX regulations, and the 2021 Massachusetts Campus Sexual Violence Act.
+Brigid has drafted policies and procedures addressing sexual and gender-based harassment to comply with the 2020 Title IX regulations, and the 2021 Massachusetts Campus Sexual Violence Act.
 She has also drafted employee and student conduct policies, including “ethical relationships” policies governing romantic or sexual interactions between university employees, or between employees and students, and policies regarding use of service and emotional support animals on campus.

 Investigations